The best of Mont Saint-Michel

 With over 60 protected buildings, Mont Saint-Michel and its beautiful bay have a rightful place on the UNESCO list of World Heritage Sites.
 It’s a picture perfect island 600 metres off the French coast.
 Many pilgrims en route to the abbey were able to access it easily at low tide.
 At high tide however, the crashing waves and cold waters made the island unreachable.
-The Mont was unconquered throughout the Hundred Years War, and thanks to its impenetrability, the abbey was later used as a prison.
+The Mont was unconquered throughout the the Hundred Years War, and thanks to its impenetrability, the abbey was later used as a prison.

 The monastery that tops the hill on this medieval island is the kind you might expect to see surrounded by flying dragons and forked lightning.
 It appears to defy gravity and while it now attracts camera-wielding tourists, it was once one of Europe’s major destinations for pilgrimages.
-Looming over the bay where Brittany merges with Normandy, this fantastical site is the stuff of legends, one of which states that in 708 AD, the Archangel Michael himself ordered its construction.
+Looming over the bay where Brittany merges with Normandy, this fantastical site is the stuff of legends, one of which states that in 708 AD, the Archangel Michael himself ordered the its construction.

 It’s not just the abbey you should dedicate some time to on Mont Saint-Michel.
-Local culinary delights include some big surprises, like the fluffy omelets which have become an island specialty.
+Local culinary delights include some big surprises, like the fluffy omelettes which have become an island specialty.
 The monks would wolf these down, back in the day, as the eggy treats made for a quick and filling meal before the tide came in and rendered them stuck.
 The lamb is particularly good here too, having been raised on the island’s saltwater grass, while the mussels and seafood platters also go down like a dream.

 Abbaye du Mont Saint-Michel